rjdbcm/Aspidites/docs/devinfo.rst

 Core Dependencies
 ~~~~~~~~~~~~~~~~~

-Aspidites has 4 core dependencies, all licensed under a compatible OSI
+Aspidites has 5 core dependencies, all licensed under a compatible OSI
 approved license.
 In general, dependencies are vendored unless they
 contain Python Extensions.

 -  numpy
 -  cython
+-  dearpygui
 -  future
 -  pyrsistent